mashish584/mashish584/README.md

 - 🔭  Working on graphql & prisma
-- 🌱  Learning system designs
+- 🌱  Currently working on rebuilding my portfolio
 - 💬  Open to talk about anything related to JS

 <!--